Vombato/Quicken/README.md

-# Quicken
+# Test
-Stimulate your development!
-Quicken is a command line tool to generate software project based on clear, repeatable recipes
+This is a test project for Quicken!